 In our chemistry program you will have plenty of opportunities in the classroom and beyond.
 Below are just a few of the opportunities waiting for you as a future chemistry student.

 Undergraduate research is a key component in the chemistry program at SFU.
 We encourage you to partner with faculty on research projects as early as your freshman year.
 You may also have an opportunity to gain additional experience as a teaching or a stockroom assistant.
 Our chemistry majors and their faculty have presented at industry symposia, worked on grant projects exceeding $1.3 million in external funding, and have taken part in service projects that have changed lives.
-Download a list of current chemistry research projects involving our current undergraduate students.

 R.O.C.K. program you can work with local K-12 students to show that science (especially chemistry) is important in everyone's life and can be exciting.
 R.O.C.K. volunteers perform hands-on chemistry experiments and activities using mainly household products.
 We focus on classroom visits (not stage presentations) in the 5 county area around SFU (Bedford, Blair, Cambria, Clearfield, and Somerset).
 R.O.C.K. also looks at the role that chemistry will have in the future as well as how it will benefit our society.
 Our chemistry students participate in a minimun of 6 R.O.C.K. events each academic year.

 Our summer research award provides students with a cash stipend and a housing allowance.
 The students then work for approximately six to eight weeks under the supervision of a faculty mentor on a project that will advance the state-of-the-art in their field of chemistry.
 Recent research topics have centered on acid mine drainage, molecular modeling, peptide & protein chemistry, and green chemistry concepts.
 Our campus is also a great place to be in the summertime, and students participating in summer research develop a bond of friendship that lasts beyond their time at Saint Francis University.